• Skip to primary navigation

 Chapel / Hermitage Saint Gerbold

 Built in the 15th century.
-The chapel later became a hermitage (around 1620).
+The chapel later became a hermitage (circa 1620).

 Just look at it.
 The proportions seem to defy gravity!
 It’s so charming.